syncfusion-content/wpf-docs/wpf/PivotGrid/Disable-GroupingBar-by-Specific-Area.md

 documentation: ug
 ---

-# Disable GroupingBar by Specific Area
+# Disable Grouping Bar by Specific Area

 PivotGrid supports to define the visibility of the Grouping Bar to some specific areas as mentioned below.

-  * Row header area
+  * Row Header Area
-  * Column header area along with row header area.
+  * Column Header Area along with Row Header Area.

-Properties

-* **EnableRowHeader** - Gets or sets a value indicating whether to enable row header alone in Grouping Bar.
-* **EnableColumnHeader** - Gets or sets a value indicating whether enable column header along with row header alone in Grouping Bar.

-##Defining the Properties in PivotGrid

 **EnableRowHeader**

-EnableRowHeader allows to customize the Grouping Bar by making visibility only in **Row Header Area** but ignoring other areas.
-It can be defined both in *XAML* and *Code-Behind*.
+`EnableRowHeader` allows to customize the Grouping Bar by making it visible only in **Row Header Area** but ignoring other areas.

+If through *XAML*, please refer the below code sample.

 {% highlight xaml %}